The following article was originally posted on the GuideStar Trust blog. Click here to read the original post.

 After an extensive and costly investigation, the facility faced lawsuits, emotionally distressed residents, and a serious PR problem.
 Of course, Alex was dismissed immediately, but the damage had already been done.
 It was uncovered later that Alex had a history of misconduct, but no one had looked into his background.
 No attempt had ever been made to protect the patrons of the nursing home.

 In an era when employment background screening is becoming increasingly important, so too is volunteer background screening.
 Thanks to advancements in technology, nonprofit organizations are now able to work with reputable screening companies at a fraction of the cost.
-In many cases it is more affordable, intuitive and accessible than ever before.
-When you consider that nonprofits can be held liable (facing the same damaging legal and financial consequences as for-profits) for consequences due to background checks not being conducted, many organizations have realized the cost to NOT screen is greater.
+In many cases, it is more affordable, intuitive, and accessible than ever before.
+When you consider that nonprofits can be held liable (facing the same damaging legal and financial consequences as for-profits) for consequences due to background checks not being conducted, many organizations have realized the cost of NOT screening is greater.

 In case you’re still not sold on the concept of screening volunteers, here are three specific reasons why you should.
 In a nutshell, it all comes down to managing risk for your organization.